codecrafting-io/adoldap/README.md

 $ad->search()->user('jdoe', User::getDefaultAttributes(), false);
 ```

- :warning:**IMPORTANT:**  :warning: Is possible to select all attributes, by provinding the value `['*']`, but this is **EXTREMELY DISCOURAGED**, not only by the fact that may be a lot of attributes that you possibily won't use, but specially to performance reasons.
+> :warning: **IMPORTANT:** :warning: Is possible to select all attributes, by provinding the value `['*']`, but this is **EXTREMELY DISCOURAGED**, not only by the fact that may be a lot of attributes that you possibily won't use, but specially to performance reasons.
 When you use a query, using the wildcard `*` the ADODB returns the ADSPATH, which is the full distinguished name of the object, forcing the library to resolve them by binding directly to the object using `COM`, which is EXTREMELY slow even for a single object.
 Normally searching for a entry takes arround 150-350ms, but binding to the object can take 4s.
 So only use for test purposes.

 ### Special Attributes

 [SUBIR](#handling-data)

-In addition to the `Models`, some attributes are handling as objects, like the `DistinguishedName`, `OS`, `Address` and `ObjectClass`.
+In addition to the `Model`, some attributes are handling as objects, like the `DistinguishedName`, `OS`, `Address` and `ObjectClass`.

 #### DistinguidedName